Name: PUBLIC POLICY ANALYSIS

 Las tutorías se realizarán a demanda del estudiante mediante solicitud remitida al correo electrónico, tanto en el horario señalado como en horarios alternativos en caso de no ser factible este.

-Tutorials will be held at the student¿s request via email, either during the scheduled hours or at alternative times if the standard schedule is not feasible.
+Tutorials will be held at the request of the student via email, either during the scheduled hours or at alternative times if the standard schedule is not feasible.

 Qualifications/Degrees: